 I tried testing the noise but since the input level adjustment on the Rode Rec isn't as exact as that on the H1, it may not be perfect.
 I did, however, find that the noise level was nearly identical (around -50db for both).

 There are plenty of perks that come with using something like the Zoom H1, which naturally grow and grow as you use more expensive options.
 However, if you're working with something like the Smartlav+ and don't mind tying up your phone while recording or not being able to monitor your audio, I see no reason to not use the Rode Rec app.
 You won't lose any audio quality, you'll save a ton of money and most of all, it just works.

 Check out the the microphones and other gear from this video below!
-They're affiliate links so if you decide to make a purchase through one of these links it will help me improve and keep this blog and YouTube channel going.
-Thanks for your support!
+They're affiliate links so if you decide to make a purchase through one of these links I will receive a percentage of the sale, but it won’t cost you anything extra.

 Rode SmartLav+: http://amzn.to/2kB1kvT